-This idyllic rural getaway is the perfect muse for your creativity, with eye-catching colourways, cosy country interiors and a feeling of hygge throughout.
-Dine al fresco in the summer months for a beautiful brunch shot or enjoy breakfast in bed snuggled up in a thick duvet for a cheeky little treat.
-The backdrop of rolling hills, Brecon Beacons and the Wye Valley ensure that further inspiration is never far away, once you’ve finished capturing the charm of Cromwell’s Hideaway.
+This idyllic rural getaway is the perfect muse for your creativity, with cosy country interiors and a feeling of hygge throughout.
+Dine alfresco in the summer months for a beautiful brunch shot or enjoy breakfast in bed snuggled up in a thick duvet for a cheeky little treat.
+The backdrop of ancient woodland, swathed in bluebells in the spring, and the Wye Valley ensure that further inspiration is never far away, once you’ve finished capturing the charm of View Of The Valley Hut.

 Castell Coch, Tongwynlais

 Nestled within a magical woodland atop a hill is Castell Coch, a fairytale-esque structure topped with cone-shaped roofs.
 As somewhat of a hidden gem, this castle certainly brings an essence of Disney into the Welsh countryside, particularly when pink and purple lights illuminated the walls after dark.
 Inside, the mesmerising artworks that adorn each wall are exceptionally intricate and will retain your interest for hours.
 Immerse yourself in the location’s mystical atmosphere and let it ignite your imagination, whilst snapping away to your hearts content at the utterly engaging Castell Coch.
 If you feel inspired by this incredible structure, you'll find plenty more spectacular castles in Wales in our blog.

 Snowdonia National Park at night, Snowdonia